supermartian/cchat-server/protocol_specification.md

 ## cchat protocol specification

-### Note

-All data transmission is in websocket binary mode.

 ### Specification
-#### Ver 0.3
+#### Ver 1.0
 ##### What's in this version

 Provide Key Exchange and basic message functionalities.
-Encryption is still not introduced.
+Key exchange is defined.
 Use JSON as default message format.

 ##### Types of messages: